 Over the years, the treatments for back pain changed.
-Many research has been done with regards to spine research, discusses common spinal problems, and treatment options.
+Much research has been done with regard to spine research, which discusses common spinal problems, and treatment options.

 Millions of people get crippling headaches, and there are dozens of different headache types — but receiving the right diagnosis is key to getting the right treatment.
 Migraines can be triggered by stress, fatigue, or certain foods — and researchers claim obese patients are five times more likely to develop chronic migraines.
 A child’s headache may be triggered by several factors, including: genetics, hormones, stress, diet, medication, dehydration, school or behavioral issues, and/or depression.

-There are many different methods and techniques for treating pain, both chronic and acute.
+There are many methods and techniques for treating pain, both chronic and acute.

-- Botox for pain relief — For patients who have a painful and debilitating nerve compression disorder called thoracic outlet syndrome, Botox may offer temporary relief and an alternative to rib-removal surgery.
+- Botox for pain relief — For patients with a painful and debilitating nerve compression disorder called thoracic outlet syndrome, Botox may offer temporary relief and an alternative to rib-removal surgery.
 A small research study has shown promising results.

 - Attitude adjustment — If you have chronic pain, especially face and jaw pain, you may sleep better and experience less day-to-day pain if you learn to dwell less on your ailments.
 Researchers studied 214 people and found a correlation between negative thinking about pain and poor sleep and worse pain.

 - Newly discovered protein may turn pain off — Researchers have discovered a protein that holds together multiple elements in a complex system responsible for regulating pain, mental illnesses, and other complex neurological problems.
 In other words: this protein has the capability to turn off the receptors that keep pain lingering.